 For some, staying sober this season is no more difficult than any other time of year.
 Yet for others, it’s awkward, lonely, or simply just unbearable.

-Because recovering addicts are more likely to relapse during this time of year, it’s vital to offer the right type of support.
-The main goal is to help your loved one remember what her initial intentions and goals were since this will help keep her on the road to sobriety.
+Because people in recovery are more likely to relapse during this time of year, it’s vital to offer the right type of support.
+The main goal is to help your loved one remember their initial intentions and goals, since this will help keep them on the road to sobriety.

 Understanding the Struggles